ShaunCurtis/GitHubSite/site/Building-a-Database-Application-in-Blazor/Building-a-Database-Application-in-Blazor-Part-4.md

 [You can see the Server and WASM versions of the project running here on the same site](https://cec-blazor-server.azurewebsites.net/).

-Serveral classes described here are part of the separate *CEC.Blazor.Core* library.
-The Github is [here](https://github.com/ShaunCurtis/CEC.Blazor.Core), and is available as a Nuget Package.

 ### Components

 For a detailed look at components read my article [A Dive into Blazor Components](https://www.codeproject.com/Articles/5277618/A-Dive-into-Blazor-Components).

 Everything in the Blazor UI, other than the start page, is a component.
 Yes App, Router,... they're all components.
-Components don't need to emit Html.
+Not all components emit Html.

 You can divide components into four categories:
 1. RouteViews - these are the top level components.
 Views are combined with a Layout to make the display window.